ZenGo-X/gotham-city/demo-wallet/README.md

       --token <TOKEN>          ERC20 token address
       --to <TO>                Recipient address
-      --amount <AMOUNT>        Amount of tokens to transfer --decimals <DECIMALS>    Custom number of decimals to use --gas-limit <GAS_LIMIT>  Maximum amount of gas units this transaction can consume --gas-price <GAS_PRICE>  Amount of Giga-Wei to pay for gas (10^9 Giga-Wei = 1 ETH) --nonce <NONCE>          Sequentially incrementing counter to indicates transaction number
+      --amount <AMOUNT>        Amount of tokens to transfer --gas-limit <GAS_LIMIT>  Maximum amount of gas units this transaction can consume --gas-price <GAS_PRICE>  Amount of Giga-Wei to pay for gas (10^9 Giga-Wei = 1 ETH) --nonce <NONCE>          Sequentially incrementing counter to indicates transaction number